 - David Nolan (Prince Charming): The masculine name David means "darling" or "beloved."
 Nolan is a Gaelic name meaning "noble," "fighter," or "champion."

 - Mr. Gold (Rumpelstiltskin): Rumpelstiltskin spun straw into gold in his story.

 - Ruby (Red Riding Hood): A ruby is a pink to blood-red colored gemstone.

 - Ashley Boyd (Cinderella): Cinders precede ashes in the burning process.
 Boyd derives from the Gaelic word "buidhe" meaning yellow-haired.

 - Sidney Glass (Mirror): Because another word for mirror is glass or looking glass.
 Also, his newspaper is called "The Mirror."
 Sidney's character as the Queen's minion trapped in a mirror parallels a genie trapped in a bottle/lamp as a master's servant.
 The name Sidney refers to Sidney Sheldon, the creator of I Dream of Jeannie (1965).

 - Archie Hopper (Jiminy Cricket): Crickets often hop to get around.
 Also, crickets are sometimes called hoppers.

-- Jefferson (The Mad Hatter): The group Jefferson Airplane has a song called "White Rabbit" which uses imagery from the "Alice in Wonderland" tales
+- Jefferson (The Mad Hatter): The group Jefferson Airplane has a song called "White Rabbit" which uses lyrics derived from the "Alice in Wonderland" tales.

-- Paige (Grace) In the real world the Hatter's daughter is named Paige but in the other her name is Grace.
-Grace Slick was a member of Jefferson Airplane and writer of "White Rabbit".
+- Paige (Grace): In the real world, the Hatter's daughter is named Paige but in the fairytale land, her name is Grace.
+Grace Slick was a member of Jefferson Airplane and writer of their song "White Rabbit."

 I will find you.
 I will always find you.